repos-html5/kickstrap/README.md

   s.parentNode.insertBefore(g,s)}(document,'script'));
 &lt;/script&gt;</pre>
 (Assuming this file is in your root bootstrap directory.
 Adjust accordingly.)
-3. If you plan to compile with LESS, add this to the end of the /less/bootstrap.less file:
+3. Add this to the end of the /less/bootstrap.less file:
 <code>@import "../extras/settings/overrides.less";<code>
 4. Choose your theme in /extras/themes/settings.less (uncomment the @import line you want to use) and compile.